michaelmaxi/Databricks-Spark/README.md

 **Data File Types-->** Now we all have used the *.csv file but how about *.json and the Databricks Spark "*.parquet" type format?

 **Common Table Expressions (CTE)** are supported in Spark SQL

+**Table Information DESCRIBE-->** You can get extended table information with "DESCRIBE TABLE EXTENDED mytabledata"